bedezign/yii2-audit/README.md

 ## PHP7.2 & Yii 2.0.13 or later

 From `PHP 7.2` on `Object` became a reserved keyword.
-The people from Yii changed their `Object`-implementation, calling it `BaseObject`, with a fallback `Object` class for PHP < 7.2.

-We opted - to not force everyone to `Yii 2.0.13` right away - to split our releases in 2 branches.

-Version `1.0.*` is currently a maintenance version.
-We'll keep adding bugfixes and things like translations for a while, probably until `2.0.13` is a bit more common.
-You can use it as long as you aren't on `PHP 7.2`.

-For all other cases, please use version `1.1.*`.
+Since enough time went by, we decided to assume everyone is on 7.2 and Yii 2.0.13 by now we won't bee keeping `1.0.*`-branch (pre PHP 7.2) up to date anymore.

+Please use version `1.1.*` or later.

 ## Features